itissandeep98/SheroesSurvey/README.md

 ● The number of simultaneous users support will be dependent upon the server on which the backend is installed.

-● We are constrained to use MySQL database because the Sheroes platform already uses MySQL DB to store users’ data.
+● We are constrained to use MySQL database because the Sheroes platform already uses MySQL DB to store users' data.

 ● Any updates in an existing form by the form editor is visible to the end-user only after the page is refreshed.
 To create a form, users must log in to the platform and have admin/editor rights.